 Online Reputation Management (ORM) is the act of monitoring, addressing or mitigating SERPs (search engine result pages) or mentions in online media and Web content in order to manage customer perception based on their internet searches.

-Online Search Engine Optimization (SEO) is the broader field which Online Reputation Management falls into.
+SEO services are the broader field in which Online Reputation Management falls into.
 The ORM sector has been estimated to be a $5 billion industry, handling the development, managing, and healing of the online reputation of people and corporations.

 3 Macro Strategies for Online Reputation Management